anti-computer-club/FlipMapDownload/README.md

 # Install Our Maps App for Flip Phones

 This app is designed specifically for dumbphones.
-While it can be ran on Android smartphones, usability may be hindered greatly
+While it can be ran on Android smartphones, usability may be hindered greatly.

+Our project solves the lack of accessible, functional navigation tools for flip phones that run on Android, a rapidly growing niche segment of mobile devices.
+However, they are often excluded from modern navigation solutions due to hardware limitations, low resolution screens, and lack of optimized software.
+By creating a lightweight, modular navigation app tailored specifically for these constraints, we provide users of Android flip phones with reliable turn-by-turn directions, map viewing, and route planning.

 Here's a breakdown on how to install our app: